 Contact the Lawyer Referral Service of Central Texas (LRS) to find an attorney that can help you prevent infringement or to understand how to register your property.
 Our trademark lawyers will offer an in-office consult, up to 30 minutes, for $20.00.
-Call LRS intake staff to move further, 512-472-8303 or toll-free 866-303-8303.
+Call a member of the Austin LRS intake staff to move further, 512-472-8303 or toll-free 866-303-8303.

 - What You Need to Know About Boundary Disputes in Texas